 Music, trading, food and crafts take over in many villages at least once a year and very likely between September and November.

 Traditions live on and bring people together.
 Even as an outsider, you cannot help but feel part of it.

-This picture portrays the donkey race that happens in Alba the weekend before the opening of the Truffle Fair (one of the highlights of Piedmont Magnifica).
+This picture portrays the donkey race that happens in Alba the weekend before the opening of the Truffle Fair (one of the highlights of our Piedmont Magnifica Tour).

 The half reason is…

 I would not say that Piedmont is very touristy and you hardly feel the usual crowds of other Italian destinations.
-It’s calm and authentic.
-It’s mostly unspoiled.
+It’s calm and authentic, and it’s mostly unspoiled.
 So, my bonus half reason is: uncrowded and authentic.

-Whether you dream of heading to Lake Maggiora and Lake Orta (tentative list UNESCO) or to the wine areas of Langhe or Monferrato (UNESCO recognized), we can design the perfect Fall vacation for your private group.
-If you are a food and wine lover, we have a newly issued program called Walking & Hiking in the Barolo Wine Region.
+Whether you dream of heading to Lake Maggiora and Lake Orta (tentative list UNESCO) or to the wine areas of Langhe or Monferrato (UNESCO recognized), we can design the perfect fall vacation for your private group.
+If you are a food and wine lover, we have a lovely walking/hiking program called Walking & Hiking in the Barolo Wine Region.
 Also, we have an option that combines wine and cooking, alpine skiing or cross country skiing and thermal spas.